Power Min mandates 40pc renewable purchase obligation for new coal, lignite-based thermal plants | Headlines

 Further, a captive coal/lignite-based thermal generating station shall be exempt from requirement of RGO subject to its fulfilling Renewable Purchase Obligations as notified by the central government, it stated.

-This assumes significance in view of India's ambitious target of having 500 MW of renewable energy capacity by 2030.
+This assumes significance in view of India's ambitious target of having 500 GW of renewable energy capacity by 2030.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)